dwarvesf/playground/Innovation/The Signals are Talking/Inflection points reveal themselves first at the edges.md

 ---
 tags: innovation, strategy
 ---
-# Inflection Points Reveal Themselves First at The Edges

 Because strategic inflection points transform the fundamental assumptions under which a business operates, it can be difficult for organizations to fathom the new possibilities that they create.
 The signs of an inflection point begin on the fringes; only those who are directly in contact with the signs will be able to identify them.
 It’s important to have an apparatus for identifying them early.